 - With expression B, an item matches if criteria 1 and 2 are met OR if criteria 3 is met.
 If criteria 3 is met, it does not matter if 1 or 2 are met.

 That is, the first comparison determines incidents that meet criteria 1 and criteria 2 (that is, incidents assigned to Product A and Category 1).
 Then the second comparison is made -- OR criteria 3 (that is, incidents assigned to Category 2).
 Without parentheses, incidents assigned to Product A and Category 1 meet the criteria, and all incidents assigned to Category 2 also meet the criteria.
 In this case, the report would list all incidents assigned to Product A and Category 1 along with all incidents assigned to Category 2 (regardless of product).

-For additional information, refer to the 'Business Rule Logical Expressions' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+For additional information, refer to the 'Business Rule Logical Expressions' section in the Online Help User Guide documentation for the version your site is currently running.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.